 So today, in this article we’re going to answer all the questions you may have on this hot topic.
-By the end of it, you’ll have a better understanding on the subject and how your project may need core drilling.
+By the end of it, you’ll have a better understanding of the subject and how your project may need core drilling.
 Here’s what we’ll be covering:

 What is concrete core drilling?

-Concrete coring is a core drilling technique that involves drilling cylindrical holes into concrete structures (floors, walls and ceilings) to accommodate for new conduits, plumbing piping, HVAC ducting, reinforcements and other systems.
+Concrete coring is a core drilling technique that involves drilling cylindrical holes into concrete structures (floors, walls and ceilings) to accommodate new conduits, plumbing piping, HVAC ducting, reinforcements and other systems.

 Various environments may have restricting factors, such as noise-sensitive spaces such as hospitals, healthcare facilities or schools.
 In this instance, core drilling produces less noise and vibrations than hammer drilling

 These days, you may hear the term diamond core drilling being thrown around.
 How does this differ from conventional core drilling methods?

 Traditional core drilling methods the equipment to use a hammering motion, without the use of a diamond drill bit, operators were subjected to a lot of risk factors, including random projectiles of concrete, rock or ore being shot out sideways from the drill point.
 Conventional drilling methods also put a large amount of stress on the machinery and risk damaging the equipment.